 - Delegate tasks.
 It’s important to delegate tasks to certain individuals on the team.
 For instance, if you’re running a charity auction, make sure you have a procurement team in place to find appealing items that will raise the most bids.
 If you’re looking for ideas on what to procure, OneCause outlines several successful auction item ideas.

 - Draw on people’s skills.
 Let’s say you have a really creative member on your planning committee.
 Have them design marketing materials or write the email templates that will go out.
 Then, call on your most organized team members to handle the invitations, book venues, and schedule any speakers or entertainment.

-By ensuring your team knows their deadlines and stays on top of the planning elements, you’ll avoid any last-minute surprises and make your event the best it can be.
-Draw on different team members’ skills and capabilities in order to produce a great event that will have guests returning to support your nonprofit in the future.
+We know every team’s size and skill look different, but make sure to draw on different team members’ strengths and capabilities in order to produce a great event that will have guests returning to support your nonprofit in the future.

 Maximizing your online presence and having all the pieces in place will definitely help make your event a success.
 With online registration and promotion, you can reach out to far more attendees than you would have otherwise.

 Try out these strategies for yourself and get started on planning that next great event.

 Kelly Velasquez-Hague brings over 20 years of fundraising, nonprofit management, and sales/marketing experience to her role as the Director of Content Marketing for OneCause.
 As a member of the OneCause sales and marketing team, Kelly manages all of the company’s content strategy and execution.
 She is passionate about empowering great missions and loves that her current role allows her to continue to help nonprofits reach new donors and raise more funds for their cause.